Sh1v4nk/Simple-Authentication/README.md

 ## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the Project
+1. Fork the repository
-2. Create your Feature Branch (`git checkout -b feature/FeatureName`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some FeatureName'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the Branch (`git push origin feature/FeatureName`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Sh1v4nk/Simple-Authentication/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---